Laurenyoo/Laurenyoo/README.md

 - 👋 Hi, I’m @Laurenyoo
-- 👀 I’m interested software engineering opportunities and generally better SWE practices
+- 👀 I’m interested in software engineering opportunities and generally better SWE practices
-- 🌱 hobbies include coffee, tennis, golf, f1, valorant, and jelly cats.
+- 🌱 hobbies include coffee, tennis, golf, f1, and jelly cats.
 - 📫 How to reach me @laurenyoohoo on Twitter

 <!---